How to Set up a Cryptocurrency Wallet in NZ

 Cryptocurrency wallets are free and cost nothing to set up and use – however you can buy Hardware wallets; the safest standard of crypto wallet in NZ.

-Crypto wallets are free to set up and use, however you will need to pay a transaction fee (gas) when sending funds.
-This fee goes to the network not the wallet provider.
-Additionally, some wallets offer supplementary features that they receive a fee for providing; such as Exodus’s exchange feature that allows users to exchange between different cryptocurrencies.
+Wallets are free to set up and use, however you’ll need to pay a transaction fee when sending funds.
+This fee goes to the network, not the wallet provider.

 The exodus wallet is a safe option for storing your cryptocurrency.
-It is trusted by thousands of Kiwis here in NZ and is one of the most popular wallets around the world.
-When proper security measures are followed, the exodus wallet is a textbook example of a secure wallet for day-to-day use.
+Exodus is trusted by thousands of Kiwis here in NZ including ourselves, and is one of the most popular wallets around the world.
+When proper security measures are followed, Exodus is a textbook example of a wallet for day-to-day use.